Log in

 It's important to note that Wistia's marketing features are only available when you embed them in a webpage, marketing email, or the like.
 If you export your videos to social media, you'll lose any customizations, Turnstiles, or other marketing features.

 Wistia's Zapier integration allows you to trigger actions in thousands of other apps whenever new videos are uploaded or users take certain actions on your videos.
 Or you can automatically create an embed code and send it to the app of your choice whenever you upload a new video.
+Here are a few examples for inspiration.

-Wistia pricing: Free for 10 videos and standard features such as a fully customizable player and basic video analytics; from $24/month for the Plus plan that includes lead generation tools, 20 videos, and no Wistia branding.
+Wistia pricing: Free for 10 videos and standard features, such as a fully customizable player and basic video analytics; from $24/month for the Plus plan that includes lead generation tools, 20 videos, and no Wistia branding.

 Best video hosting platform for quizzing your audience